 Developing a custom learning architecture consisting of multiple GNN layers for specific scenarios (e.g., biological and physical network data) is still difficult, even for neural network experts.
 Falkner et al. [20] pointed out that the deep learning algorithm is very sensitive to many hyperparameters.
 The work in literature field [21] shows that the hyperparametric optimization (HPO) of GNNS is very important to achieve satisfactory results in practice.
 Therefore, the study of effective HPO methods for GNN is of great value for GNN to be applied to various practical problems.
 In order to automate the model selection process, neural architecture search (NAS) is widely used in fields [22], [23], and has become the focus of deep learning research in recent years.
 NAS aims to explore the optimal combination of architecture components from the search space to maximize the model performance applicable to the target problem.
 So far, people have made great efforts to search convolutional neural network (CNN) architecture, which has promoted the latest progress of many important benchmark tasks, such as image classification fields on cifar10/100 and Imagenet [24], [25].
 In contrast, little work has been done on GNN learning of graphic structure data [26]–[28].
-NAS literature has proposed two main types of methods as the most effective problem-solving methods: reinforcement learning (RL) and evolutionary algorithm (EAS) [28].
+NAS literature has proposed two main types of methods as the most effective problem-solving methods: reinforcement learning (RL) and evolutionary algorithm (EA) [28].
 So far, the second technology has been ignored in the GNNs environment.
-The results show that both RL and EA can find equivalent models in terms of accuracy, and EA is faster in some cases.
-Two recent related work fields [28],
+The results show that both RL and EA can find equivalent models in terms of accuracy, and EA is faster in some cases \cite{ADD CITATIONS}.
+Two recent related works [28],

-[29] mainly focus on NAS based on reinforcement learning, and use recurrent neural network (RNN) as the controller to generate variable length strings describing GNN architecture to maximize the expected accuracy of the generated network architecture on the verification dataset.
+[29] mainly focus on NAS based on RL, and uses RNN as the controller to generate variable length strings describing GNN architecture to maximize the expected accuracy of the generated network architecture on the verification dataset.
 Although encouraging results have been achieved, the existing work has always faced the challenge of the following two shortcomings: hyperpara- metric invariance and high computational intensity.
 In addition, the controller usually generates candidate GNN architectures and evaluates them in a sequential manner, which is difficult to expand to a large search space.

 NAS tasks can usually be described as a complex opti- mization problem [30], [31].
-Generally speaking, the neural network with higher complexity can have higher recognition
+Generally speaking, a neural network with higher complexity with appropriate reguralization in place may have higher recognition

-Accuracy, but it will greatly increase the detection time of intrusion CAN messages.
+Accuracy for complex problems, but it will greatly increase the detection time of intrusion CAN messages.
 Our algorithm uses two conflicting objectives, namely, the accuracy of intrusion detection and the complexity of the model, for multiobjective optimization.
 In the field of computational intelligence, evolutionary algorithms (EAS) have been widely used to solve various neural network training problem fields [32], such as weight training field [32], architecture design field [33] and learning rule adaptive field [34].
 Recently, evolutionary neural architecture search using EA as NAS optimizer has attracted more and more attention [35]–[37].
 The GNN gene field [26] is proposed through the evolutionary method.
 It identifies the GNN architecture and trains the hyperparameters in two search spaces, and alternately optimizes the structure and hyperparameters of the graph network (such as learning rate and dropout).
 Our work puts them into one search space for search.
 The recognition rate of the graph network architecture found is more than 95%, and the recognition rate of the graph network and convolution network combined is more than 99%.